- What is bankruptcy? A guide to Australian Bankruptcy

 You’re also unable to act as a director (as per the Corporations Act) or as the trustee of a trust (the assets they are holding in trust as the trustee become assets of the bankrupt estate) when bankrupt.

 Running a business can also be impacted by the type of operation you run – if it involves stock or the acquisition of assets, these assets might vest in the trustee.
-And in terms of borrowing, it’s a criminal offence to not disclose your bankruptcy when obtaining credit over $5.5k (this includes paying for goods and services on credit or cheque) and the same goes for those in Debt Agreements and Personal Insolvency Agreements.
+In terms of borrowing, it’s a criminal offence to not disclose your bankruptcy when obtaining credit over a certain amount.
+The limit also applies to goods and services paid for on credit or cheque and the same goes for those in Debt Agreements and Personal Insolvency Agreements.

 As you can see, it’s not always as straightforward as we’d like.